Wednesday, December 31, 2025

 Windy Dress Girl in Moonlight (Acrylic on Canvas)

 I feel like I’m being trolled.
-Here we have yet another painting with too much black, blue and purple.
-I blame Smart Phones and their pesky apps.
+Here we have yet another painting with way too much black, blue and purple.
+I blame Smart Phones and their pesky apps and the companies that market them.
 Have you SEEN how many phone app icons are blue?!?
 It’s insane.
-I wind up searching and searching for an app that is right in front of me, because almost all of the icons on my phone’s screen are BLUE!
+I wind up searching and searching for an app that is right in front of me, because almost all of the icons on my phone’s screen look the same: 75% of them are BLUE!

 Anyway, this is fairly typical “young girl” art.
 I’m willing to bet money that the artist is somewhere between 13 and 18 years old.
 I could be wrong though.
 I’m not right 100% of the time.
 It’s probably closer to ehhh somewhere around 94.5% of the time.

 So anyway.
 Sue.
 Listen to me.
-Stop painting this Bratz doll / The Kardashians / Instagram-et-al Junk Food art.
+Stop painting this Bratz doll / Billie Eyelash / TicTak garbage art.
 I’m almost certain you have something within you that is actually worth saying with paint and canvas.

 You can do it!